Tech Talk

 • High repair costs and reduced parts availability

-• Widespread user dissatisfaction, driving down resale value and buyer confidence
+• Widespread user dissatisfaction, reducing resale value and buyer confidence

 ✅ What to Choose Instead

-Look for models released in 2020 or later, which feature the much-improved Magic Keyboard—a redesigned scissor-switch mechanism that offers better typing feel, durability, and reliability.
-It's the same design Apple continues to use today across all MacBooks.
+Look for MacBook models released in 2020 or later, which feature Apple’s improved Magic Keyboard—a redesigned scissor-switch mechanism that delivers better typing feel, durability, and long-term reliability.
+It’s the same keyboard design Apple continues to use today across the MacBook lineup.

-If you're looking for a reliable, long-lasting MacBook in 2025, the earliest model we recommend is from 2020—specifically, the ones featuring Apple’s M1 chip.
-These were the first generation of Apple Silicon Macs and represented a massive leap in performance, battery life, and efficiency compared to earlier Intel models.
+If you're looking for a reliable, long-lasting MacBook in 2026, the earliest model we recommend is from 2020—specifically, models featuring Apple’s M1 chip.
+These were the first generation of Apple Silicon Macs and represented a massive leap in performance, battery life, and efficiency compared to earlier Intel-based models.

 Feature MacBook Air (M1, 2020) MacBook Pro (M1, 2020)